 - Brush melted butter on warm donuts and then generously dust the donuts in cinnamon sugar.

 Apple cider reduction

 Okay here is the secret sauce to apple cider donuts—reduce the apple cider.
 Basically what that means is heating the apple cider on the stove for about 10 to 15 minutes until the cider boils down from 1 cup to 1/2 cup.
 The flavor will become intensely concentrated making the cider taste more pronounced in the donuts (I use it in my apple cider muffins too).

 What can I use instead of a donut pan?

-Donut pans are easy to find on Amazon (this is the one I own).
+Donut pans are easy to find on Amazon (I own these donut pans).
 However, a muffin pan will work in a pinch!
 Prepare the muffin pan the same way by greasing with nonstick spray.
 Increase baking time by a few minutes (15 to 20 minutes total).
 The muffins will taste just as good as baked donuts!
 You can also use a mini muffin pan to make donut holes (bake these for 8 to 10 minutes).

 How do you store cider donuts?

 Store donuts in an airtight container at room temperature.
 I like to layer them between sheets of parchment paper.
 Make sure the donuts are 100% cool before storing.
 Excess heat in an enclosed space will make condensation and result in soggy donuts (yuck).